my0373/netbox-python-scripts/README.md

 | 1  | Brookside | brookside | Active   | 68Brookside  | Paulton  | York family  | 68 Brookside, Paulton, Paulton, Bristol, BS397YR         |
 +----+-----------+-----------+----------+--------------+----------+--------------+------------------------------------------------------------+
 ```
-### Create a new site group stored in NetBox via the API using POST.

 ### `api/post_new_site-group.py`

 This script creates a new site group in the NetBox DCIM module using a POST request.